California to give 40% of vaccine doses to vulnerable areas | Federal News Network

 Once the state gives out 4 million doses in those neighborhoods, it will revise the metrics for getting into the even less restrictive orange and yellow tiers.

 The changes mark a fresh round of twists in California’s vaccination and reopening plans.
-Now half of California’s vaccine doses will be reserved for specific groups, as educators get a guaranteed 10%.
-People age 65 and over, farmworkers and emergency service workers are also eligible for shots.
+People 65 and over, farmworkers, educators and emergency service workers are also eligible for shots.

 More counties have already been moving into the red tier as caseloads, hospitalizations and deaths drop.
 The state’s average 2.2% test positivity rate over 7 days is a record low.